 Lens Prescription Levels

 Eyeglass lenses come in a range of lens compression levels, referred to as the lenses’ “indexes.”
-Even among lenses of the same prescription, a thinner lens with a higher corresponding index number may be prescribed to bend incoming light more efficiently while still allowing room for the lens to fit in the frame.
+Even among the same prescription lenses, a thinner lens with a higher corresponding index number may be prescribed to bend incoming light more efficiently while still allowing room for the lens to fit in the frame.
 You are advised to consult your optometrist about the specific lenses you should use for your prescription eyeglasses before you choose to purchase anything.

 Many new eyeglass-wearers are surprised to learn that most glasses aren’t actually made of glass, but high-strength, scratch-resistant specialty plastics.
 Lenses come in a variety of coatings designed to resist UV ocular damage, computer glare, as well as scratches and impact damage.